greenboxal/doggohub/doc/api/project_snippets.md

 ### Snippet visibility level

-Snippets in GitLab can be either private, internal or public.
+Snippets in DoggoHub can be either private, internal or public.
 You can set it with the `visibility_level` field in the snippet.

 Constants for snippet visibility levels are: